medelman17/tn-justice-bus/README.md

 # Tennessee Justice Bus Pre-Visit Client Screening Application

 A Next.js application to enhance the Tennessee Justice Bus initiative by providing pre-visit client screening and preparation.
-This application helps maximize the impact of Justice Bus visits by improving client preparation and streamlining the intake process.
+This application helps maximize the impact of Justice Bus visits by improving client preparation and streamlining the intake process, with a focus on rural areas that often have limited connectivity.

 ## Project Overview